 BUILDING CITY DASHBOARDS

-This project will address how to build more extensive and effective city dashboards.
-It will tackle three sets of fundamental problems: data issues; visualisation/interaction issues; and analytics/modelling issues.
-It will use the solutions to undertake applied research that significantly extends the Dublin Dashboard through the development and testing of a new suite of querying, modelling and prediction/simulation modules and novel forms of multimedia interaction, including virtual reality, the projection of data onto architectural models, and converting data into audio-textual forms.
-This testbed will provide a template to develop, implement and test a Cork Dashboard and influence dashboard development globally.READ MORE
+This project addressed how to build more extensive and effective city dashboards.
+It tackled three sets of fundamental problems: data issues; visualisation/interaction issues; and analytics/modelling issues.
+It used the solutions to undertake applied research that significantly extend the Dublin Dashboard through the development and testing of a new suite of querying, modelling and prediction/simulation modules and novel forms of multimedia interaction, including virtual reality, the projection of data onto architectural models, and converting data into audio-textual forms.
+This testbed provided a template to develop, implement and test a Cork Dashboard and influence dashboard development globally.READ MORE

 PROJECT OUTPUTSSee outputs

 THE DUBLIN DASHBOARD

 The Dublin Dashboard provides citizens, public sector workers and companies with real-time information, time-series indicator data, and interactive maps about all aspects of the city.
 It enables users to gain detailed, up-to-date intelligence about the city that aids everyday decision making and fosters evidence-informed analysis.Click here

 The Cork Dashboard was launched by our team in December 2017 and builds on lessons learned from Dublin.Click here

 To find out more about institutes and research groups carrying out similar or complimentary work click below.

 Dublin Bus does not release location information of its buses while in motion.
 However, they do periodically release information gathered from each stop a bus makes.
 Sometimes it can be found on Smart Dublin.
 The BCD team looked at one of the days in a sample of this data added to Smart Dublin to track where, how late, and at what time of day buses were late in Dublin.
 Using R mapping and data table